digitalfabrik/integreat-cms/sphinx/continuous-integration.rst

 pylint
 ------

-This job executes ``pipenv run pylint_runner``, which checks whether the :ref:`pylint` throws any errors or warnings.
+This job executes ``pylint_runner``, which checks whether the :ref:`pylint` throws any errors or warnings.

 black
 -----

-This job executes ``pipenv run black --check .``, which checks whether the code matches the :ref:`black-code-style` code style.
+This job executes ``black --check .``, which checks whether the code matches the :ref:`black-code-style` code style.

 check-migrations
 ----------------